diardanoraihan/E2E_Deep_Learning/README.md

 ## Datasets
+The dataset contains 3781 clothes images with the top 10 most popular categories, divided into the train, test, and validation sets.
+We can access the data [here](https://github.com/alexeygrigorev/clothing-dataset-small).
 | Label | Dataset Size | Train Size | Test Size | Validation Size |
 |:-------:|:-------:|:-------------------:|:------------:|:----------:|
 | `dress`       | 288       | 241                  | 15        | 32     |